hsaberedo/KafkaStream-UseCase/README.md

 6. In the Topic name field, specify **users** and click **Create with defaults.**

-# Install a Kafka Connector and Generate Sample Data
+# Installation of a Kafka Connector and Generating Sample Data

 In this step, Kafka Connect was used to run a demo source connector called **kafka-connect-datagen** that creates sample data for the Kafka topics **clickstreams** and ** users**.

-1. Run the first instance of the Kafka Connect Datagen connector to produce Kafka data to the clickstreams topic in AVRO format.
+1. Run the first instance of the Kafka Connect Datagen connector to produce Kafka data to the clickstream topic in AVRO format.

 a.
 In the navigation bar, click Connect.